Sfinx/faraon/README.md

 This project is my hobby so do not expect the fast releases.

 Cloud backend code is not available in source form for now.
+The limited set of test accounts will be available after v0.1.0 release though

 Usage
 -----